notaryproject/notary/CONTRIBUTING.md

 ## Review and Development notes

 - All merges require LGTMs from any 2 maintainers.
 - We use the git flow model (as best we can) using the `releases` branch as the stable branch, and the `master` branch as the development branch.
 When we get near a potential release, a release branch (`release/<semver>`) will be created from `master`.
 Any PRs that should go into the release should be made against that branch.
-Hotfixes for a minor release will be added to the branch `hotfox/<semver>`.
+Hotfixes for a minor release will be added to the branch `hotfix/<semver>`.

+## Vendoring new dependency versions

+We use [VNDR](https://github.com/LK4D4/vndr); please update `vendor.conf` with the new dependency or the new version, and run `vndr <top level package name>`.